Series 5 — Episode 7

 Inside the Duke of Benedict pub, a local tramp called Kermit (Jack Woolgar) has a last pint then staggers drunkenly out into the churchyard, watched by the publican, Hooper (Jack Watson), and Olliphant (John Cater).
 Giggling foolishly, Kermit is stunned to see a white figure rise from a tomb and enter the chapel.
 Olliphant and Hooper hear the chapel bell toll and rush out to find a gibbering Kermit say he saw the dead duke’s ghost, but the chapel is now empty.

-Mrs Peel stops at the lights, only to find amber reads "MRS. PEEL" and green "WE'RE NEEDED" - Steed is behind her, and they drive to the churchyard.
+Emma Peel (Diana Rigg) stops at the lights, only to find amber reads “MRS. PEEL” and green “WE’RE NEEDED” - John Steed (Patrick Macnee) is behind her, and they drive to the churchyard.
 He says the ghost was said to be Montague Staplow, 6th Duke of Benedict who died in 1698, and after whom the pub was named.
 All the Staplows are buried in the graveyard bar Rupert, the 15th Duke, who died five years beforehand in a local mine disaster.
 They discuss ghosts and likely suspects for a hoax, watched by a sombre man lurking behind a tomb.
-Steed visits Kermit, who now claims he was drunk and hallucinating, and 'never hears anything either'.
+Steed visits Kermit, who now claims he was drunk and hallucinating, and ‘never hears anything either’.
 In the chapel, Emma finds Mandy Mackay (Pamela Ann Davy) lying on the ground.
-She's a ghost enthusiast from FOG (Friends of Ghosts) and claims to sense ghosts all around.
-The watcher from the tomb enters, dismissing her clains as cant and mumbo jumbo - he's George Spencer (Vernon Dobtcheff) of SMOG (Scientific Measurement of Ghosts) and a skeptic who hopes to prove the sighting a hoax.
+She’s a ghost enthusiast from FOG (Friends of Ghosts) and claims to sense ghosts all around.
+The watcher from the tomb enters, dismissing her claims as cant and mumbo jumbo - he’s George Spencer (Vernon Dobtcheff) of SMOG (Scientific Measurement of Ghosts), a sceptic who hopes to prove the sighting a hoax.

 At the pub, Steed and Emma compare notes, moving away from an